Peter Lam: Our Hong Kong Foundation

-Peter is a counsellor of Our Hong Kong Foundation.
-This Foundation is a Hong Kong non-profit organization registered in September 2014, with an aim to promote the long-term interests of Hong Kong through policy research, analysis and recommendation.
-Pooling together local, mainland and international talent, it studies Hong Kong's development needs, offering multidisciplinary public policy recommendations and proposing solutions to foster social cohesion, economic prosperity and sustainable development.
+Lam is a counsellor for the Our Hong Kong Foundation.
+This foundation is a Hong Kong non-profit organization registered in September 2014, with an aim to promote the long-term interests of Hong Kong through policy research, analysis, and recommendation.
+Pooling together local, mainland, and international talent, it studies Hong Kong's development needs, offering multidisciplinary public policy recommendations and proposing solutions to foster social cohesion, economic prosperity, and sustainable development.

 Business and Professionals Alliance for Hong Kong

-Peter is the council chairman of the Business and Professionals Alliance for Hong Kong, a political party formed in October 2012.
+Lam is the council chairman of the Business and Professionals Alliance for Hong Kong, a political party formed in October 2012.